Some of the best tips we can give you for booklet printing.

 - Page margins: When formatting the pages of your booklet, make sure your margins are such that the text does come too close to the page crease.
 Likewise, leave yourself some room on the left and right edges of the page for the reader to be able to grasp both page edges without covering the text.

-- Bleeding: Creating a booklet includes a trimming process.
+- Bleed: Booklet printing includes a trimming process.
 As a result, it is important that your text, and especially your cover art, includes at least 3mm for bleed.
 “Bleed” refers to images or elements that touch the edge of the page, extending beyond the trim edge and leaving no white margin.
 Read our guide to bleed by clicking here.

 - Cover Page Weight: 120gsm – 250gsm is a sturdy paper weight, but can still be nicely folded.
-If your cover design will include images or artwork, you may want to consider a glossy finish.
+If your cover design will include images or artwork, you may want to consider a glossy or matt laminated finish.

-- Text Page Weight: 90gsm – 120gsm paper weight range is good for the contents of your booklet.
+- Text Page Weight: 90gsm – 120gsm silk or uncoated paper weight range is good for the contents of your booklet.

-- Staples: Although this is the most common way of binding a document, there are other methods such as comb binding available.
+- Staples: Although this is the most common way of binding a document, there are other methods such as comb, metal or perfect binding.
 Talk to us about the best type of binding for your printed booklet design.

 - Normally we need your design to be all in one PDF.
+Images 300dpi minimum and fonts embedded.
 Single pages and in order.
 We do have software to establish the proper pagination for your booklet should you need our help.
-It is best to contact us about how to lay your booklet artwork out in the first instance – adjusting once the artwork is finished can add unnecessary time to your project.
+It is best to contact us about how to lay your booklet artwork out in the first instance. adjusting once the artwork is finished can add unnecessary time and costs to your project.

-- Contact us at the very beginnings of your project — we can advise on design, layout, and even content borne from experience and a genuine desire for your finished project to accomplish the goals intended.
-Not all print companies do the same print method and may want artwork set up differently – this is why it is good to talk the project over and get a quote before the design work is complete.
+- Contact us at the very beginnings of your project — we can advise on design, layout, and even content borne from experience.
+We have a genuine desire for your finished project to accomplish the goals intended.
+Not all print companies do the same print method and may want artwork set up in different ways.
+This is why it is good to talk the project over and get a quote before the design work has begun or is completed.

 We at Afford A Print exist to help you get the most out of your printed page.
 We succeed in this for our clients time after time.
-Let us have the privilege of handling your booklet project.
+Let us have the privilege of handling both the design and print of your A5, A4, A6 or square booklet project.